trilliumeng/orion-sdk/Readme.md

 ## Getting Started

-Building the Orion SDK for linux has the following prerequisites:  make, qmake, or msvc.
+Building the Orion SDK for linux has the following prerequisites:
+* compiler toolchain: (make, qmake, or msvc), gcc
+* Protogen (pre-built binaries are included for common platforms)
+* ffmpeg
+* libjpeg
 * __Optional:__ MultiMarkdown (<http://fletcherpenney.net/multimarkdown>)

 On Ubuntu and other Debian-based distributions, MultiMarkdown can also be installed by running `sudo apt-get install libtext-multimarkdown-perl`.

 This optional dependancy will allow a development system to [generate](https://github.com/trilliumeng/orion-sdk/blob/master/Readme.md#support-and-documentation) a html version of the documentation.
 Otherwise documentation is only generated into markdown files.
 A preview of the documentation generated for the current release is found [here](https://static.trilliumeng.com/ApplicationData/Orion/download.html?device=OrionSDK).

 ## Repository Contents